11th Academy Awards

-The 11th Academy Awards were held on February 23, 1939, at the Biltmore Hotel in Los Angeles, California.
-It was the first Academy Awards show without an official host.
+The 11th Academy Awards were held on February 23, 1939, at the Biltmore Hotel in Los Angeles, California, and hosted by Frank Capra.

 Frank Capra became the first person to win three Best Director awards, to be followed by John Ford (who would go on to win four) and William Wyler.
 La Grande Illusion was the first non-English language film to be nominated for Best Picture.

 This was the first of only two times in Oscar history in which three of the four acting winners had won before; only Fay Bainter was a first-time award winner.
 The only other time that this happened was at the 67th Academy Awards in 1994.
 Fay Bainter was the first performer in the Oscars history to receive two acting nominations in the same year, while Spencer Tracy became the first of two actors to win Best Actor two years in a row; the other, Tom Hanks, also did so in 1994.